VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Price/TierPriceType.md

 # TierPriceType ==~object~==

-The `TierPriceType` represents the pricing information for a specific tier or quantity range of a product.
+This type represents the pricing information for a specific tier or quantity range of a product.

 ## Fields